jtyrmn/copernicus-renderer/README.md

 You can run the program by running python on `src/main.py`

 ## Usage
-Currently, to control the camera use W,A,S,D to move around and the up,down,left,right keys to rotate the camera.
+Currently, to control the camera use W,A,S,D to move around and mouse to rotate the camera.
+Press escape to exit the window.